TessGrass/laboration-2/README.md

 # **SPOT PRICE GRABBER**

 This application is aimed at an end user who are interested in getting tomorrow's electricity prices, hour by hour, for Swedens bidding zones.
-The application is super easy to use and is designed with focus on clarity and accessibility.<br> Are you an developer and interested in how it works?
-Go to this [Developer Guide](./Developer.md) where you will find more in-depth information about the application.<br>Important!
+The application is super easy to use and is designed with focus on clarity and accessibility.<br> Are you a developer and interested in how it works?
+Go to this [Developer Guide](./Developer.md) where you will find more in-depth information about the application.<br><br>Important!
 The module does not include the cost of electricity certificates, surcharges, energy tax, VAT and electricity grid costs.
 <br>

 ## **Usage**